tdiec00/Brew-Master-Index/README.md

 ### STEP 2: Make a New Repo
 1. [Make a new github repo for your project](https://help.github.com/articles/create-a-repo/).
 DO NOT FORK THIS REPO.
 2. Make sure it's set to "Public" and initialize it with a README.md file.
-3. Send a link to your repository to Rachel
+3. Send a link to your repository to an IA.
-4. Clone down your repository to your machine
+4. Clone down your repository to your machine.

 Note: Your repository should **not** be called `project-1`!
-Name your application and then name your repository.
+Name your application and then name your repository after your application.

 ### STEP 3: Pitch Your Project
 Before you start coding, you will be meeting with an instructor for ~10 minutes to get your app idea approved.
 Prepare the following materials **before** this meeting and put them in your README.md: